xiaoheshangwl/learngit/readme.txt

 git tracks changes of files
 git remote master
 git push master
-create a new branch so quick
+create a new branch so quick and simple